 Significance of the Research

-This research will form the basis for an ongoing research agenda focused on research-supported strategies for assessment reform in Canadian HEI.
+This research will form the basis for an ongoing research agenda focused on strategies for assessment reform in Canadian HEI.
 Understanding both how instructors think about assessment and how learners are impacted by assessment decisions will be critical to informing assessment practices and policies as higher education emerges from the pandemic and moves forward into the 21st century.

 References